-In March 2018, the FMPA Board of Directors approved the formation of the Florida Municipal Solar Project, as a sixth FMPA power supply project, which has entered a power purchase agreement for solar energy on behalf of its participants beginning in Summer of 2020.
+In March 2018, the FMPA Board of Directors approved the formation of the Florida Municipal Solar Project Phase I, as a sixth FMPA power supply project, which has entered a power purchase agreement for solar energy on behalf of its participants, with full deployment anticipated in 2023.
 The power purchase agreement represents a 57.0 MW-ac share of a 74.5 MW-ac solar facility, the remaining share of which certain ARP participants have entered into an agreement to purchase.
 Six FMPA Members are participants in the Florida Municipal Solar Project with the following entitlements as shown in Table 1-5.
+Additionally, five FMPA Members are participating in the Florida Municipal Solar Project Phase II, the formation of which was approved by the FMPA Board of Directors in February 2020.
+The total entitlement is approximately 54 MW-AC, and is allocated as shown in Table 1-6.